Simphiwe365/CareerPilot/README.md

 - TailwindCSS team
 - All open-source contributors

----

-## 📞 Support

-For support, email support@careerpilot.com or open an issue in this repository.

----

 <div align="center">

 **Built with ❤️ for helping people find their dream careers**

-⭐ Star this repo if you find it helpful!

 </div>